sabzheng/BeReal/README.md

-# Project 5 - *Be Real*
+# Project 6 - *Be REal*
-Recreate basic functionality of the trending app BeReal

 Submitted by: **Sabrina Zheng**

-**Be Real** is an app that allows user login, user posting, and new user sign up through parse and back4app as server.
+**Be Real** is an app that introduces posting photo feature, photo taking feature, login feature,and signup feature.

-Time spent: **5** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

+- [X] User can launch camera to take photo instead of photo library I did implement it and it works but just that I could show it with the simulator so I didn't open it.
-- [X] User can register a new account
+- [X] User session persists when application is closed and relaunched
-- [X] User can log in with newly created account
+- [X] Users are able to log out and return to sign in page
-- [X] App has a feed of posts when user logs in
-- [X] User can upload a new post which takes in a picture from photo library and a caption
+- [X] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented:

-- [ ] Users can pull to refresh their feed and see a loading indicator
-- [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [ ] Users can see location and time of photo upload in the feed
-- [ ] User is able to logout
+- [ ] User receive notifcation when it is time to post
-- [ ] User stays logged in when app is closed and open again
+- [ ] Users can make comments and view comments in posts

 The following **additional** features are implemented: